What does a News Clipping Service do?

 - Having a plan in place will allow for a quick and effective response.

-By carefully planning distribution and access, organizations can ensure that the valuable insights gained from media monitoring are delivered to the right people at the right time, enabling them to make informed decisions.
+By carefully determining who has access to the monitored content, organizations can ensure that the valuable insights are delivered to the right people at the right time, enabling them to make informed decisions.